Quantum X bio

 Given values may vary depending on the photoresin and structure geometry.

-1 100 nm feature size control in all spatial directions
+1 100 nm feature size control in x/y direction, valid only for certain photopolymers

-How to get from your 3D design to the final 3D printed structure?
-Along Nanoscribe’s software solutions, you will make it easily to your successful print.
+How do you get from your 3D design to the final 3D printed structure?
+Nanoscribe’s software solutions guide users through the easy prepartion of their print jobs.
 Generate, upload, print, and monitor your print job directly from the device’s touchscreen or remotely from your PC.

-Generate your 3D print job with DeScribeX: The 3D print job development software is based on the field-proven 2PP software DeScribe and guides you from the 3D CAD model import to the print job upload in just a few steps.
+Create your 3D print job with DeScribeX: The 3D print job development software takes you from 3D CAD model import to print job upload in just a few steps.
+Intuitive and easy by print preview and simulation.

-Start your print job via the touchscreen: The intuitive touchscreen menu of Quantum X bio easily guides you to successful printing.
-Also benefit from essential data such as hardware information, system status and the print progress.
-Furthermore, a live view of the print process via three cameras gives you a visual control at any time.
+Start your print job from the touchscreen: Quantum X bio’s intuitive touchscreen menu will guide you to a successful print job.
+Also benefit from key information such as hardware information, system status and printing progress.
+In addition, a live view of the printing process via three cameras gives you visual control at any time.

-DeScribeX is a print job development software for creating individual 3D prints.
-The integrated import wizard can load STL files as a widely used 3D CAD format.
+DeScribeX is a print job development software for creating custom 3D prints.
+The built-in import wizard can load STL files as a widely used 3D CAD format.
 Pre-installed software printing parameter presets are perfect starting points that guide you to a successful print in just a few steps.
 The export function makes it easy to transfer the print job to the Quantum X bio remotely.

 |3D CAD model import wizard||Intuitive workflow generates suitable print job files from standard STL files|